Steven Tackett, M.Ed., LPCC-S

 In 2006, I received my M.Ed. in Mental Health Counseling from the Lindsey Wilson College School of Professional Counseling.
 Graduating at the top of my class, I became a Nationally Certified Counselor and a Licensed Professional Clinical Counselor.
 Since this time I have been a member of the American Counselors’ Association, Kentucky Counselors’ Association, Kentucky Mental Health Counselors’ Association, National Board of Certified Counselors, and Chi Sigma Iota Honorary Society.

 Prior to joining Tri-State Psychological Services in February 2007, I was a school-based therapist for Russell and Raceland Schools as well as an outpatient therapist and case manager while employed with Pathways, Inc. My experience also includes being an adjunct-professor for Morehead State University where I taught Human Growth & Development courses.
-I currently teach Child & Adolescent Psychology and Counseling Psychology at Shawnee State University.
+Additionally, I taught at Shawnee State University for over 13 years and my classes included Intro to Psychology, Child & Adolescent Psychology, and Counseling Psychology.
 In 2010, I purchased the assets of Tri-State Psychological Services, PLLC and opened my current practice, Tri-State Counseling & Psychotherapy, LLC.
 My clients have included all ages, races, creeds, and backgrounds including the LGBTQ community.
 I have experience working with all types of presenting problems one may face in their lives and enjoy my job as much now as when I first started.

 While spending time with my family & friends is my number one priority in life, I try to make time for several hobbies.
 Music has been a major part of my life since I was a child and continues to shape who I am today.
 An avid sports fan, I can be found at the ball fields taking in local, state, and professional games.
 I am the former President of the Greenup County High School Football Boosters and a member of the GCHS Site-Based Council.
 I have also learned to appreciate all forms of dance as my daughter is a talented, hard-working dancer.
 I am a certified Special Olympic Coach and have participated in both Regional and State Special Olympics.
 I also enjoy the outdoors whether it is fishing, walking in the woods, riding four-wheelers, or enjoying time on the porch.
 I am an animal lover as demonstrated by my many cats, dogs, etc.